MediaJohnD/data-science-projects/README.md

 ### Configuration

-`configs/default_config.yaml` contains example parameters for the pipeline and the XGBoost model, including an optional hyperparameter grid for cross validation.
+`configs/default_config.yaml` contains example parameters for the pipeline and the model, including an optional hyperparameter grid for cross validation.
 You can pass your own configuration dictionary to `run_pipeline()` or edit this file when integrating with orchestration tools like Prefect or Airflow.

+### Model Types

+Set `model.type` in the configuration to switch algorithms.
+Supported values:

+- `xgboost` – gradient boosted trees with optional grid search (default)
+- `knn` – K‑Nearest Neighbors classifier
+- `random_forest` – ensemble of decision trees
+- `dbscan` – density-based clustering
+- `isolation_forest` – anomaly detection
+- `autoencoder` – neural-network-based dimensionality reduction
+- `rnn` – sequence modeling with an LSTM network

 ## Testing